List of Supernatural and The Winchesters characters: Shapeshifters

 A shapeshifter first appears in season 1's "Skin", Sam and Dean's first encounter with one over their entire hunting career.
 Having taken the form of Sam's college friend Zach, the shapeshifter had framed him for murdering his girlfriend and was targeting couples by taking on the form of one member while they were away and harming their partner.
 In the form of Dean, the shapeshifter attacked a SWAT team sent to apprehend it, effectively framing him for its crimes.
 In the end, Dean killed the shapeshifter with silver bullets to the heart as it tried to kill Sam.
 The Winchesters then used its body, still in Dean's form, to fake his death and exonerating Zach and everyone else the shapeshifter framed at the same time.
 The shapeshifter's crimes play an important role in the Winchesters' relationship with the law, particularly as Dean becomes wanted for them once he is revealed to still be alive.

-Another shapeshifter appears in season 2's "Nightshifter" where it has been taking on the form of bank employees to commit robberies.
-It comes to the Winchesters' attention when former security guard Ronald Resnick shows them security footage which features the shapeshifter's retinal flare.
-An attempt by the Winchesters to foil its next robbery is interrupted when Ronald takes over the bank, believing it to be a "mandroid" with laser eyes.
-The shapeshifter ends up killing and impersonating several people while the situation escalates with Ronald being killed by a SWAT sniper and the FBI getting involved.
-In the end, Dean manages to kill the shapeshifter with a silver letter opener and the Winchesters escape, but with the FBI now after them.

-In season 4's "Monster Movie", the Winchesters encounter an unnamed shapeshifter obsessed with old monster movies who takes on the form of Count Dracula (portrayed by Todd Stashwick), the Wolfman, and the Mummy complete with special effects, confusing them until Sam rips his ear off by accident and realizes its shapeshifter skin.
-The shapeshifter indicates that a life of rejection for his nature drove him insane and he found solace in old monster movies.
-Ultimately, the shapeshifter in the form of Dracula is killed with silver bullets by a waitress he had developed an infatuation with.
-Playing up the act until his rather dramatic death, the shapeshifter decides that "this is how the movie should end" and is satisfied with his end.